alessandroNarcisi96/PlagiarismDetector/README.md

 ## Milestone 1 EDA and Feature Engineering

-We have basically 100 text(original text included) and the distribuition among the plagiarism is more ore less the same as shown in the picture below:
+We have basically 100 text(original text included) and the distribuition among the plagiarism is more or less the same as shown in the picture below:

 By using the filename let's add the text in order to count the length.
 The question is:Is length useful to predict whether a text is a plagiarism or not?